 - Adhere to a balanced budget.

-Residential Market Values Increase for Seventh Consecutive Year
+Residential Market Values Increase for Eighth Consecutive Year

 Budget Process: A typical budget preparation calendar includes the following target dates